DocumentWDP-10

 • Documentation and reports

-1. Consistency - Same severity should look similar across platforms
+1. Consistency: The same severity SHOULD appear similar across platforms

-3. Clarity - Visual distinction between severity levels
+3. Clarity: Visual distinction between severity levels MUST be maintained

-5. Backwards Compatibility - Degrade gracefully without color support
+5. Backwards Compatibility: Implementations SHOULD degrade gracefully without color support

 2. Emoji Mapping#